josephmachado/adv_data_transformation_in_sql/README.md

 Steps:

 1. Create [Github codespaces with this link](https://github.com/codespaces/new?skip_quickstart=true&machine=basicLinux32gb&repo=833339774&ref=main&geo=UsEast).
-2. Wait for Github to install the [requirements.txt](./requirements.txt)
+2. Wait for Github to install the [requirements.txt](./requirements.txt).
+This step can take about 5minutes.
-3. Start Jupyter notebook with the command `jupyter lab` and click on the link on the screen.
+3. Now open the `0-basics.ipynb` (or any ipynb) and it will open in a Jupyter notebook interface.
+You will be asked for your kernel choice, choose `python environment` and then `python3.10`.

 ### Option 2: Run locally